tonystr/tonystr.github.io/public/articles/autotiling/index.md

 ![](./images/gms2_ide_sprite_to_frames.png)

 Once you're done, hit *Convert*.
 The sprite will be transformed into a 32x32 pixel sprite with 16 frames, each of which is another tile from the tileset.
 This has the benefit of letting us simply draw the sprite with `subimg` set to the bitflag value accumulated from autotiling.
 Now, with the tileset imported, we'll need to store *tile data* (where to draw tiles) somewhere.
 For this, we'll use a *ds_grid*.
 A ds_grid is essentially a 2d array, except it's a bit easier to work with.
 If you still don't get what it is, think of a spreadsheet, like excel.
 It's a grid of cells which can hold any data you wish.
 We'll be using the cells to hold tile data.
-When there is no tile, we'll set the cell to `-1`, but when there is a cell, we'll store the bitflag value in the cell.
+When there is no tile, we'll set the cell to `undefined`, but when there is a cell, we'll store the bitflag value in that cell.
 That means a tile cell can be any (whole) number from 0 to 15.
-When we perform autotiling, we'll simply check if surrounding tiles are *less than* `0` (< 0).
-If it is less than 0, that means there isn't any tile there.
-If it is larger than or equal to 0, on the other hand, that means there is a tile there.
+When we perform autotiling, we'll simply check if surrounding tiles are *undefined*.
+If it is undefined, that means there isn't any tile there.
+If it is a number, on the other hand, that means there is a tile there.

 ```gml
 /// Create event of `obj_world`